 Frost and Sullivan reveal that the usage of artificial intelligence in healthcare is likely to cross $1.7 billion by the end of 2019.
-According to Kamaljit Behera, Industry Analyst, the AI-powered tools that manage business risks in operational, clinical, and regulatory settings are sure to find high uptake.
+According to Kamaljit Behera, an Industry Analyst, the AI-powered tools that manage business risks in operational, clinical, and regulatory settings are sure to find high uptake.

 Its applications will be seen in some of the major applications such as drug discovery, imaging diagnostic, and risk analytics applications.
-Forbes also anticipates that bringing AI platforms to light across the healthcare 2019 workflows will result in 10-15% gain over the next two-three years.
+Forbes also anticipates that bringing AI platforms to light across the healthcare 2019 workflows will result in a 10-15% gain over the next two-three years.

 Prediction # 3 Digital Health will come with an Increased Focus on Individual Care

 This year, the applications of digital health will increase, and it will help individuals to manage their health through various devices and apps.
 Some of the devices include telehealth platforms, remote patient management devices (RPM), and mHealth apps.

 With this, it is expected that the digital health industry will grow by 30% and cross $25 million globally by the end of 2019.